Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Analysis of elastic pp scattering data

+The profile functions $\PROF{X}(b)$ for the peripheral Fit 2 is shown in \cref{fig:pp53gev_profiles_3b_profiles}.
+Additional $b$-dependent functions corresponding to the Fit~2 and further characterizing hadron collisions in dependence on impact parameter are shown in \cref{fig:pp53gev_profiles_3b_noprofiles}.
+It may look like that functions $\Im h_1(b)=0$ and $g_1(b)=0$ at the same $b$-values around 2.5~fm, 4~fm and at even higher values, see \cref{fig:pp53gev_profiles_3b_noprofiles}.
+This would lead to violation of the unitarity given by \cref{eq:unitarity1} (if function $K(s,b)$ is neglected).
+The two functions are equal to zero in these regions but \emph{not} at the same value of $b$; the unitarity is conserved at all values of $b$.
+Given that the function $g_1(b)$ at any value of $b$ in any of the performed fits is calculated on the basis of \cref{eq:unitarity1} there is no reason to violate the unitarity.

-The profile functions $\PROF{X}(b)$ for the peripheral Fits~VI-VIII with effective electromagnetic form factor are plotted in \cref{fig:pp53gev_peripheral_Fit_VI_profiles,fig:pp53gev_peripheral_Fit_VII_profiles,fig:pp53gev_peripheral_Fit_VIII_profiles}.
-Additional $b$-dependent functions corresponding to the Fits~VI-VIII and further characterizing hadron collisions in dependence on impact parameter are shown in \cref{fig:pp53gev_peripheral_Fit_VI_noprofiles,fig:pp53gev_peripheral_Fit_VII_noprofiles,fig:pp53gev_peripheral_Fit_VIII_noprofiles}.
-Very similar plots to \cref{fig:pp53gev_profiles,fig:pp53gev_noprofiles} corresponding to Fits~VI-VIII may be obtained also for the other peripheral Fits~III-V including effective electric form factors.
-It may be seen from \cref{tab:pp_central,tab:pp_peripheral_ff_elc,tab:pp_peripheral_ff_eff} and \cref{fig:pp53gev_profiles,fig:pp53gev_noprofiles} that even if data may be fitted in the central and peripheral cases equally well in terms of ${\chi}^2/$ndf value the corresponding behavior of proton collisions in impact parameter space is completely different.
+It may be seen from \cref{tab:pp53gev_pp8000gev_ff_eff} and \cref{fig:pp53gev_profiles,fig:pp53gev_noprofiles} that even if data may be fitted in the central and peripheral cases equally well in terms of ${\chi}^2/$ndf value the corresponding behavior of proton collisions in impact parameter space is completely different.
 In any of the discussed peripheral cases one may obtain elastic profile function $\PROF{el}(b)$ having its maximum at some $b>0$.
-Elastic profile functions $\PROF{el}(b)$ corresponding to the peripheral Fits~III-VIII are for comparison plotted in \cref{fig:pp53gev_profiles_el_multi}.
 The non-zero function $c(s,b)$ discussed in details in appendix~\ref{sec:ampl_b} and shown in \cref{fig:pp53gev_noprofiles} in any of the peripheral cases enables to define non-oscillating and non-negative profile functions.
 In the central case the function $c(s,b)$ plays much less significant role.